perryb3693/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+I will be modifying this project to detail an AMD64-based installation.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!